-COVID has turned so many things upside down – how people interact and engage, how they shop, and what they buy has all changed.
+Since COVID, so many things have turned upside down – how people interact and engage, how they shop, and what they buy has all changed.
 The walls of the workplace, the balance of work-life, and the construct of a team has all changed.
 With such profound shifts, what it means to be successful has shifted with it.
 Teams are now required to achieve goals, execute tasks, and solve problems they have never experienced.
 In other words, the demands of jobs are changing.

 For example, internal training and onboarding must be adjusted to physical isolation and remote workforces, marketing and sales must adjust messaging to COVID-era priorities, HR must handle new and continuously changing regulations, floor managers must adjust and enforce distancing, and on and on and on.

 To obtain newly-required knowledge, skills, experience, etc., there are two approaches to take – either train your team or augment it.

 But, if your team doesn’t have those abilities, then how do you evaluate them in others?